bitfox-git/azurebroadcast-functions/README.md

 3. Use the `Get publish profile` option in the overview page of the Azure Function in the Azure Portal.
 Publish with MSDeploy.

+## Test your deploy

+Go to the Azure Portal Function
+Go to the negotiate function
+Supply a header `x-ms-signalr-userid` and Run the request.
+You should get an JSON with URL and Token.